-The Bank of England’s Monetary Policy Committee met on 16th December 2021 and agreed to increase the interest rate for the first time since 2018.
+The Bank of England’s Monetary Policy Committee met on 5 May 2022 and agreed to increase the interest.

 What is the base rate?

 The Bank of England base rate sometimes referred to as ‘base rate’ or ‘interest rate’ is the single most important interest rate in the UK.
 It influences the interest rate paid to high street banks and the rates that these banks charge people to borrow money or earn on their savings.